News Update :

 Retailers text back-to-school messages for 90% open rates

 The latest trend in back-to-school marketing for retailers is using SMS to generate high engagement, writes Todd LaBeau, vice president of digital at Lindsay, Stone & Briggs.
-Kohl's and Abercrombie & Fitch are sending out short and sweet contest messages, whereas Nordstrom and Macy's are concentrating on getting recipients to share.
-The driver is that nine of 10 text messages are read within three minutes of being received, per SinglePoint Research.
+Kohl's and Abercrombie & Fitch are sending out short and sweet contest messages, whereas Nordstrom and Macy's are c

 comments | | Read More...